19hours/sg-statutes/Acts/Maintenance Orders (Reciprocal Enforcement) Act.md

 “certified copy”, in relation to an order of court, means a copy of the order certified by the proper officer of the court to be a true copy;

-“court” includes any tribunal or person having power to make, confirm, enforce, vary or revoke a maintenance order;
+“court” includes any tribunal or person having power to make, confirm, enforce, vary or revoke a maintenance order that is enforceable by a civil court of competent jurisdiction;

+[Act 2 of 2012 wef 30/09/2014]

 “maintenance order” means an order (however described) of the following descriptions:

-(a) an order (including an affiliation order or order consequent upon an affiliation order) which provides for the periodical payment of sums of money towards the maintenance of any person, being a person to whom the person liable to make payments under the order is, according to the law applied in the place where the order was made, liable to maintain; and
+(a) an order (including an affiliation order or order consequent upon an affiliation order) which provides for the payment of a lump sum or the making of periodical payments —

+(i) by a man towards the maintenance of his wife or former wife; or

+(ii) by a person towards the maintenance of his child; and

+[Act 2 of 2012 wef 30/09/2014]

 (b) an affiliation order or order consequent upon an affiliation order, being an order which provides for the payment by a person adjudged, found or declared to be a child’s father of expenses incidental to the child’s birth or, where the child had died, of his funeral expenses,